aitorbernis/PUBLIC-CHESS/README.txt

 It works with an eventListener, which triggers the eventHandler() function everytime we click.

-The eventHandler function is divided in two, first and second click (repeated for both white and black turn), and with every click, conditions must be met so you can move further.
+The eventHandler function is divided in two: first and second click (repeated for both white and black turn), and with every click, conditions must be met so you can move further.

 It is written in full VanillaJS